spacetelescope/jdaviz/docs/specviz2d/plugins.rst

 and then added to the viewer through the data menu.

-Once trace objects are loaded into the app, they can be offset (in the cross-dispersion direction) by selecting the trace label, entering an offset, and overwriting the existing data entry (or creating a new one) with the modified trace.
+Suppose you have 2D spectra of an extended source, and you have already created a trace that follows the bright central region of the source.
+It is possible to create a new trace, with the same 2D shape as the trace of the central region, but offset in the spatial direction.
+This might be useful for extracting spectra from the faint outer regions of the extended source, while using a trace computed from the brighter inner region.
+You can create a new trace based on the existing trace by clicking the "Trace" dropdown and selecting the existing trace.
+Then, offset it in the spatial direction by clicking or entering the spatial offset, and save it by creating a new trace or overwriting the existing trace entry.

 To export and access the specreduce Trace object defined in the plugin, call :py:meth:`~jdaviz.configs.specviz2d.plugins.spectral_extraction.spectral_extraction.SpectralExtraction.export_trace`:

 .. code-block:: python